Environment and Climate Change Canada: Canada Water Act and creation of department

-Recent history

-Kyoto Accord
+Kyoto Accord and aftermath

+The 1997 Kyoto Accord caused Minister David Anderson and the Chretien government to launch the Government of Canada Action Plan 2000 on Climate Change, which was mentioned in passing by the Governor-General in her January 30, 2000 Speech from the Throne.
+Despite strong objections from the governments of Saskatchewan, Alberta and Ontario and the federal Official Opposition, in securing Canadian ratification of the Kyoto Protocol in December 2002.

+In 2004 Anderson was successful in getting the Species at Risk Act passed by Parliament and signed into law.
+Other initiatives involved improving air and water quality and established improved federal provincial cooperation on environmental issues.

-In December 2011, Minister of the Environment Peter Kent announced Canada's withdrawal from the Kyoto Protocol one day after negotiators from nearly 200 countries meeting in Durban, South Africa at the 2011 United Nations Climate Change Conference (November 28 – December 11), completed a marathon of climate talks to establish a new treaty to limit carbon emissions.
+In December 2011, Stephen Harper's Minister of the Environment Peter Kent announced Canada's withdrawal from the Kyoto Protocol one day after negotiators from nearly 200 countries meeting in Durban, South Africa at the 2011 United Nations Climate Change Conference (November 28 – December 11), completed a marathon of climate talks to establish a new treaty to limit carbon emissions.
 The Durban talks were leading to a new binding treaty with targets for all countries to take effect in 2020.

 Kent argued that, "The Kyoto protocol does not cover the world's largest two emitters, the United States and China, and therefore cannot work."
 In 2010 Canada, Japan and Russia said they would not accept new Kyoto commitments.
 Canada is the only country to repudiate the Kyoto Accord.
 Kent argued that since Canada could not meet targets, it needed to avoid the $14 billion in penalties for not achieving its goals.
 This decision drew widespread international response.
 States for which the emissions are not covered by the Kyoto Protocol (the US and China) have the largest emissions, being responsible for 41% of the Kyoto Protocol.
-China's emissions increased by over 200% from 1990 to 2009.
+China's emissions increased by over 200% from 1990 to 2009 as canny industrialists moved there to avoid taxation.
+By 2011 the magnesium industry in Canada, which had been ranked second in 2000, had been regulated out of existence.

-2012 Budget

-The 2012 federal budget's Jobs, Growth and Long-term Prosperity Act replaced the Canadian Environmental Assessment Act (CEAA 1992, 1999) with the Canadian Environmental Assessment Act, 2012.
-The Canadian Environmental Protection Act, Species at Risk Act, The National Energy Board Act, the Canadian Oil and Gas Operations Act, the Nuclear Safety and Control Act, the Fisheries Act (for example, closing the Experimental Lakes Area) all underwent major changes under Bill C-38.
+Harper and Jim Flaherty's 2012 federal budget's Jobs, Growth and Long-term Prosperity Act replaced the Canadian Environmental Assessment Act (CEAA 1992, 1999) with the Canadian Environmental Assessment Act, 2012.
+The Canadian Environmental Protection Act, Species at Risk Act, The National Energy Board Act, the Canadian Oil and Gas Operations Act, the Nuclear Safety and Control Act, the Fisheries Act (for example, closing the Experimental Lakes Area) all underwent major changes under Bill C-38 of the 41st Canadian Parliament.
 By placing the emphasis on jobs, growth and prosperity significant changes have been made to the federal environmental assessment regime (EA) and environmental regulatory framework.